s1uii/End-to-End-Data-Engineering-Pipeline/README.md

 # End-to-End-Data-Engineering-Pipeline
 A scalable end-to-end data pipeline built on Microsoft Fabric using Medallion Architecture to transform raw data into business-ready insights.
-## Overview

-This project processes the Olist dataset (Kaggle) using a Medallion Architecture (Bronze, Silver, Gold).

 ## Architecture
 ![Data Architecture](images/olist-architecture.jpg)